 Thanks to the advice of a close friend, I started applying quite early on for graduate schemes in large corporates as well as regular roles in SMEs.
 I got to various stages of diverse recruitment processes and eventually landed at

 BT’s assessment centre.
 The day went quite well and a few weeks later I heard back that I’d been successful.
 I was then made an offer and that was when I decided to leave London.
-Being on a Tier 4 visa, I needed to start a month later than everyone else to fully complete my degree programme requirements.
+Being on a student visa, I needed to start a month later than everyone else to fully complete my degree programme requirements.
 I resumed the first week of October 2016, throwing myself at the opportunities provided and going for those that weren’t apparent.
 BT also fully-sponsored me and that process has now been completed.
 It’s been quite a learning curve for me adapting to the new systems, processes, and culture of the company.
 Despite inherent challenges of being in a large corporate, I’m having a great time at one of the UK’s most established and innovative companies – British Telecoms!

 Do you think Loughborough University inspired you?